jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 ## 5.8 Loop Unrolling
 * Loop unrolling is a program transformation that reduces the number of iterations for a loop by increasing the number of elements computed on each iteration.
-* Loop unrolling can improve performance in two ways.
+* Loop unroelling can improve performance in two ways.
     1. it reduces the number of operations that do not contribute directly to the program result, such as loop indexing and conditional branching.
     2. it exposes ways in which we can further transform the code to reduce the number of operations in the critical paths of the overall computation.
 *   Code